-- Food donated during the holiday season where the invitation is extended to all employees of the SBA to consume the food - A Christmas tree which is on display in the SBA's office - A book which is available for loan to all SBA employees the number of SBA employees exceeds \$100.00.
+- Food donated during the holiday season where the invitation is extended to all employees of the SBA to consume the food - A Christmas tree which is on display in the SBA's office - A book which is available for loan to all SBA employees

+The value of such group intended gift must not be such that its actual cost to the donor divided by the number of SBA employees exceeds \$100.00.
 While no reporting is required for food and drink, gifts other than food or drink valued greater than \$50 and less than or equal to \$100 must be reported to the Inspector General.